 Fun fact: Trowbridge subsequently left Universal Creative and joined Disney Imagineering.
 Among his projects, he was one of the chief visionaries for Star Wars: Galaxy’s Edge.

 Your Spider Senses Will Tingle More Than Ever

 The little things really seem to make a difference.
 The sight of the main characters, with their comic book costumes shimmering and their HD muscles rippling, is striking.
-I am especially impressed with the new look of background details, however.
+We are especially impressed with the look of background details.
 The skyscraper freefall scene, for instance, is all the more astonishing when you notice minutiae like the headlight beams that now emanate so realistically from the cars on the street below.

 "The technology didn't exist in 1999 to do what we always wanted to do with Spider-Man," says Thierry Coup, senior vice president of Universal Creative and one of the attraction's original designers.
 After working on newer groundbreaking rides such as Harry Potter and the Forbidden Journey, he felt the time was right to revisit the Marvel attraction.
 "We wanted to take you into a whole new world, and now we can."